Death Knight Guide (6.2)

-5.4.7 is now in a Spoiler at the bottom, and will be kept around for retro-reference (is that a word?), and future arena servers, since whenever I go to play on an older arena server, I can never find any information to refresh myself on how the hell we played back in the
+5.4.7 is now in a Spoiler at the bottom, and will be kept around for retro-reference (is that a word?), and future arena servers, since whenever I go to play on an older arena server, I can never find any information to refresh myself on how the hell we used to play.

 Previously, Death Knights were pigeon holed into a very cookie cutter set of talents that did not really ever change.
 The new expansion has opened up many more options and talent combinations: